-When it comes to building your glutes, the hip thrust is the top barbell movement for the job.
+When it comes to building a bigger butt, the barbell hip thrust is the top barbell movement for the job.

-There are 4 cues that will help you set up for barbell hip thrusts.
-They are:
+There are four cues that will help you set up for barbell hip thrusts.

-I used the flat bench to set up for hip thrusts for years.
+I used the flat bench to set up for hip thrusts for years when I trained at the commercial gym.
+Although the bench was a bit higher, I was still able to make good progress.

 Your goal is to be upright when you begin the movement.
-This allows you to have the leverage needed to for proper execution.
+Being upright allows you to have the leverage needed to move the most weight.
+If you are sliding down the bench you will not maximize the hip thrust.

 Starting your reps down in the Sunken Place will leave your glutes in the Sunken Place forever.

-If your feet are too far out, then the hamstrings will take the brunt of the movement.
-Your glutes will be minimized like Super Mario before he gets the mushroom.
+To train and grow your glutes, your feet must be in the right place.
+If your feet are too far out, your hamstrings will take the brunt of the movement.
+Doing them this way will minimize your glutes like Super Mario before he gets the mushroom.

-Before you begin the movement you want your chin down, your knees out, and your eyes forward.
+Before you start doing hip thrusts, you want your chin down, your knees out, and your eyes forward.

-You also do not want to cut your reps short like The Penguin.
+And you do not want to cut your reps short like a buzz cut.
 Fake hustle reps lead to a fake hustle body.

 Conclusion